folio-org/folio-org.github.io/guides/branch-preview.md

 * The UI module must have an interface that is compatible with the existing set of released modules.
-If a UI module requires a newer version of an interface from a backend module, then the backend module must be released first and included in the FOLIO configuration of released modules contained on the master branch of platform-core or platform-complete.
+If a UI module requires a newer version of an interface from a backend module, then the backend module must be released first and included in the FOLIO configuration of released modules contained on the master branch of platform-complete.

 * There can be multiple build iterations for each PR.
 A new tenant will be created for each iteration.
 However, only one Stripes bundle is retained - the one produced from the